 From Table~\ref{tab:drl_comp}, it is immediately clear that oTS outperforms the DRL proposals.
 This is also true if we qualitatively compare the results of oTS with those reported in \citep{ScheduleDRL}.
 By looking at the average percentage gap reported for Orb01-10 and Ta01-80, we can see that the gap of this other DRL proposal is around 20\%, ten times the gap obtained by oTS.

 This comparison demonstrates that metaheuristics enhanced with machine learning guarantee to find better solutions.
-We believe that further research in hybrid approaches as our may give life to simpler and better metaheuristics capable of producing near-optimal solutions in a shorter amount of time thanks to the knowledge extracted with machine learning.
+We believe that further research in hybrid approaches as our may give life to simpler and better metaheuristics capable of producing near-optimal solutions in a shorter amount of time.